csula/cs4660-fall-2016/notes/graph-representation.md

 > Dense graph: graph has a lot more edges than vertices (defined as `|E| = O(|V|)` where |E| is number of edges and |V| is number of vertices)
 > Sparse graph: graph has relative fewer edges than vertices (defined as `|E| = Θ(|V^2|)`)

 ### Graph as Abstract Data Structure

+Like data structures, within graph as data structure.
+We also have different data structure to implement graph and of course different algorithms to implement each method accordingly.

 #### 3 ways to represent graph in programming

+There are usually 3 common ways to represent graph internally

 1. Adjacency Matrix
   * ![](imgs/adjacency-matrix-undirect.png)